ArberSephirotheca/gpu-subgroup_semantics-TLAPlus/README.md

 ## Code Map

 - `forward-progress/validation/MCProgram.tla`
-  - Declares the top-level `DynamicNodeSet` and the shape of each dynamic-block record (including its embedded SIS, merge stack, and thread set) mirroring Sec.
+  - Declares the top-level `DynamicNodeSet` and the shape of each dynamic-block record (`DynamicBlock`, including its embedded SIS, merge stack, and thread set) mirroring Sec.
 3.
   - Defines the instruction partitions used to instantiate the CM/SM/SCF/SSO variants (Table 1), together with helper predicates such as `IsCollectiveInstruction` and `IsSynchronousInstruction`.
   - Implements the dynamic-block evolution rules (e.g., `BranchUpdate`, `BranchConditionalUpdateSubgroup`, merge-stack helpers) that create child dynamic blocks and maintain the reconvergence rule described in SIMT-Step Sec.
 4.
 - `forward-progress/validation/MCThreads.tla`